[Data manager] Verbose reporting

 timestamp_uuid_missing.txt.
 The former is the indexes returned by each keepstore to datamanager, the latter is the collections with missing blocks.

 keep_block_to_file.py *_missing.txt to get the list of specific files within each collection which have missing blocks.

-#9 Updated by Tom Clegg about 3 years ago
+#9 Updated by Tom Clegg over 3 years ago

 Looking at 8912-missing-blocks-report at 48bafad...

 datamanager flag description should mention that it will create (multiple) log files in CWD in each iteration.
 Calling it "-debug-extra-logs" might also be a helpful signal that it will create a bit of a mess.

 The proposed "missing blocks" file format (e.g., "collection_uuid,missing_block\n") still seems better to me than the "separate file for each collection" approach implemented here.
 For example, it would avoid the issue of creating (potentially) thousands of log files at a time if storage volumes are down, and it would make it possible to use keep_block_to_file in a unix pipeline (e.g.,

 "zcat report.gz | py") instead of relying on regexing the report filename to get the collection uuids.

 Same goes for LogKeepIndex: just one file for the entire index at time X would be less sprawl, and you can always cut/grep later if you want separate files for some reason.